-The world language honor societies were established at Nutley High School to recognize student achievement in the study of another language at the secondary level.
-To be eligible, students must be enrolled in a 2-year sequence of language study at the high school level, must have completed a level III language course, and be currently enrolled in a level IV language course (or its equivalent).
+The world language honor societies were established at Nutley High School to recognize student achievement in the study of another language at the secondary level in Spanish, Italian, and Latin.
+To be eligible, students must be enrolled in a 2-year sequence of language study at the high school level, must have completed a level III language course, and be currently enrolled in a level IV language course (or its equivalent or higher).
 To qualify for induction, students must also have:

-- At least an A- average in all language coursework at the high school level - A minimum weighted grade point average of 3.5 (B) in all other secondary school subjects prior to the semester of selection - Students inducted must complete a minimum of 8 service hours per school year following their induction.
-Inductees will be responsible for documenting and reporting service hours to be approved by honor society advisors and/or department coordinator.
+- At least an A- average in all language coursework at the high school level - A minimum weighted grade point average of 3.5 (B) in all other secondary school subjects prior to the semester of selection